-I acquired this shirt in 2004 when I first got in to the vintage clothing business.
+I acquired this shirt in 2004 when I first got into the vintage clothing business.
 I was exiting the bar biz and ready for a new adventure.
 Coincidentally the real estate agent executing the sale of my bar had recently met a gentleman who was well versed in vintage.
-She described an amazing warehouse full of antique clothing that was renown for supplying the film industry throughout the 1990s.
+She described an amazing warehouse full of antique clothing that was renowned for supplying the film industry throughout the 1990s.
 Thirsty for knowledge and starved for inventory I asked to be connected with him as soon as possible.
 She told me it was downtown and asked me where I lived.
-When I told her my street name her eyes bulged out of her head, “well you wont have to go far, the warehouse is located on your street!”
-I told her I lived at #22 and she was even more excited to report he was located at #24.
+When I told her my street name her eyes bulged out of her head, “well you won’t have to go far, Olivier’s warehouse is located on your street!”
+I told her I lived at #222 and she was even more excited to report he was located at #241.
 How could this be possible?
-There were no warehouses on my street and #24 was just an old low-rise apartment building.
-“Actually it’s 24A, you have to go down an alley” she explained.
+There were no warehouses on my street and #241 was just an old low-rise apartment building.

 Turns out she was right, it was directly across the street, fate only a few steps from home.
 Behind the apartment building rested a coach house I had never seen in almost 10 years of living adjacent to it.
 I quickly scheduled a meeting with the gentleman who operated the business.
 A few days later he took me on a tour and my eyes did a lot of bulging of their own.
 We explored two levels, multiple rooms and I got my first glimpse at what I believe to be the best collection of vintage clothing in the world.

 I mentioned I had a specific interest in vintage t-shirts so our final stop in this museum-esque venue was a rack filled with them.
 They were all gems but this Big Jim ringer immediately caught my eye.
 I explained to him that Big Jim was a nickname my father gave me as a kid.
-He used it every chance got, on every card and during every introduction, “meet Big Jim” he would say.
-I loved it, because lil’ dudes always long to be big guys.
+He used it every chance got, on every card, and during every introduction, “meet Big Jim” he would say.
+I loved it because lil’ dudes always long to be big guys.
 The curator told me that Big Jim was a line of action figures that were popular in the early 1970s.
 Not only was he an expert in vintage clothing but also of vintage toys and a vast selection of other collectibles.
-Indeed the shirt was sized for a child and with closer inspection I noticed tiny print below the image which read “©1974 Mattel Canada”.
-That’s the year I was born.
+Indeed the shirt was sized for a child and with closer inspection, I noticed a tiny print below the image which read “©1974 Mattel Canada”, an important year in the history of my life.
 At that moment it occurred to me that this toy may have been the inspiration for my nickname.
-Well versed in appraising sentimental value he took it off the rack and handed it to me as a gift.
+Olivier was versed in appraising sentimental value he took it off the rack and handed it to me as a gift.
 In the days and years that followed he would go on to be an important mentor to me as well as a good friend.
 The t-shirt has always been the most closely guarded one in my collection.

 As to whether the Big Jim toy is responsible for the nickname my father gave me, I can’t say for sure.
-I haven’t seen my father since I was 15 years old.
-Hopefully one day I will get to ask him in person.
+I never got a chance to ask him.